-There are three ways to get from Bangkok to Chiang Rai:
+There are three ways to travel by public transport from Bangkok to Chiang Rai:

 - Option 1: Take a bus direct from Bangkok to Chiang Rai.